 Income Tax Credit

 The Federal Government allows you to claim an Income Tax Credit of up to 30% of your total system cost.
-What is more, you have two years to use it in, meaning that if you can’t use the full value in the first year, you can claim the remainder in the next year.
+What is more, you can roll it over, meaning that if you can’t use the full value in the first year, you can claim the remainder in the next year.
 The ITC is applicable to your Alternative Minimum Tax (AMT) as well.
-This incentive is set to expire 2016.
+This incentive is is good through 2019 and then is reduced after that.

 Rebates, or "cash back incentives," for solar systems in Washington vary from utility to utility.
 Check out your utility's website to determine if rebates are available in your service area.